TheHelloWorldWriter/BeepChecker/README.md

 ## Modern Rewrite

-BeepChecker is a **modern Tauri rewrite of a legacy Windows Forms app**, combining nostalgia with portability and ease of use for Windows 10/11.
-The new version faithfully recreates the classic UI and experience using web technologies (HTML, CSS, JavaScript, Rust), but **does not require .NET Framework or other dependencies**—only Microsoft Edge WebView2, which is preinstalled on most Windows systems.
+BeepChecker is a **modern Tauri rewrite of a legacy Windows Forms app.** It combines nostalgia with portability and ease of use for Windows 10 and 11.
+The new version faithfully recreates the classic UI and experience using web technologies.
+It is built with plain HTML and JavaScript (no frameworks) and styled with Tailwind CSS for maximum simplicity and portability.
+The (tiny) backend is written in Rust.
+BeepChecker does not require .NET Framework or other dependencies (only Microsoft Edge WebView2, which is preinstalled on most Windows systems).

 ## Screenshots